oregon coast

 Old Salmon River Trail

 Wedged between two narrow mountains at the foothills of Mount Hood in northern Oregon, the Old Salmon River Trail parallels the Salmon River for an all-too-brief couple of miles through lush vegetation.
-Although there are a handful of massive trees the path is not packed with giants.
+Although there are a handful of massive trees, the path is not packed with giants.
 Rather, the hike is known for its verdant appearance, where moss, ferns, and leaves cling to nearly every surface.
-The area enjoys the consistent precipitation generated by weather patterns around Mount Hood and the plants here are evidence of this beneficial relationship.
+The area enjoys the consistent precipitation generated by weather patterns around Mount Hood, and the plants here are evidence of this beneficial relationship.

 IMG_2689.jpeg